TYLENOL w. CODEINE #4 CIII

 Opioid + analgesic.

-Drowsiness, lightheadedness, dizziness, sedation, shortness of breath, nausea, vomiting, constipation, urinary retention, rash; overdosage: respiratory depression, hepatotoxicity.
+Drowsiness, lightheadedness, dizziness, sedation, shortness of breath, nausea, vomiting, sweating, constipation; respiratory depression, severe hypotension, syncope, hepatotoxicity; rare: serious skin or hypersensitivity reactions.

 Sign Up for Free e-newsletters